b-open-io/wallet-toolbox/docs/client.md

 ###### Property permissionModules

-A map of P-basket permission scheme modules.
+A map of P-basket/protocol permission scheme modules.

 Keys are scheme IDs (e.g., "btms"), values are PermissionsModule instances.

-Each module handles basket IDs of the form: `p <schemeID> <rest...>`
+Each module handles basket/protocol names of the form: `p <schemeID> <rest...>`

-The WalletPermissionManager detects P-prefix baskets and delegates request/response transformation to the corresponding module.
+The WalletPermissionManager detects P-prefix baskets/protocols and delegates request/response transformation to the corresponding module.

-If no module exists for a given schemeID, the wallet MUST reject access according to the P-Baskets specification.
+If no module exists for a given schemeID, the wallet will reject access.

 ```ts
 permissionModules?: Record<string, PermissionsModule>